 In the application of the Company's accounting policies, management is required to make judgments, estimations, and assumptions on the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered relevant.
 Actual results may differ from these estimates.

 When developing material accounting estimates, the Company considers the possible impact of material estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimates are revised if the revisions affect only that period or in the period of the revisions and future periods if the revisions affect both current and future periods.

 Key Sources of Estimation Uncertainty

 a.
 Estimated impairment of financial assets